samsheffield/2D_Game_Design/docs/week6.md

 #### Demo Materials
 - Here are some materials to get us started this evening ([link](https://drive.google.com/file/d/1WA1goM2RDu7FujYpra_adBrSA_OZx8Wj/view?usp=sharing)).
-- Videos of today's demos will be uploaded by Thursday morning.
+- Videos of today's demos are available [here](https://youtube.com/playlist?list=PL42xm44H83rL4NzR4ieKJf5YcZEcqMrZU&si=Adp-_6Mgc7QlNrSg).

-## Play arcade games
-After dinner: Let's play a selection of emulated araced games.

 ## Midterm Project: RETRO SHOCK (Due March 5th)
 _"I FOUND IT!
 Hurry!", yells your friend.
-You scramble through one last pile of boxes, and arrive just in time to see your friend pull back the dusty tarp from the large rectangular object.
+You scramble through one last pile of boxes, and arrive just in time to see your friend pull back the dusty tarp from the large rectangular object._

-"That's it?!", says your friend, staring at the old arcade machine.
+_"That's it?!", says your friend, staring at the old arcade machine.
 They're not particularly impressed by the relatively plain 80's style retro graphics or the large metallic letters spelling out RETRO SHOCK:  X GAMES, 1 LIFE on the marquee.
 To you, however, the text seems oddly menacing.
-Almost like a warning.
+Almost like a warning._

-"I heard that this was really popular once, but they suddenly had to remove all the machines from arcades under mysterious circumstances.
+_"I heard that this was really popular once, but they suddenly had to remove all the machines from arcades under mysterious circumstances.
 Probably just another urban legend.
 Anyhow, the games were supposed to be pretty fun.
-LET'S CHECK THEM OUT!!!!"
+LET'S CHECK THEM OUT!!!!"_

-You hesitate, but before you can raise an objection you already hear the fuzzy buzzing of the old CRT display powering on.
+_You hesitate, but before you can raise an objection you already hear the fuzzy buzzing of the old CRT display powering on._

-"WHOA!"_
+_"WHOA!"_

 For the midterm project, you will develop a small score-based game for a fictional, alt-reality arcade machine called RETRO SHOCK. __You will use the skills you’ve been developing over the first part of the semester to create a game consisting of 2 unique levels, with Start and Game Over screens.__ While the game’s mechanics will take inspiration from classic video games, it does not need to look like a classic video game (let’s assume these are artifacts from an alternative reality where the graphical power is equivalent to what we can do in 2024!)